Transdisciplinary Science and Engineering News

 Energy policy group

 The Energy Policy Research Group explores the production, distribution, economics, and international trade issues related to electricity and renewable energy.
 This has become an important topic in Asia as many countries strive to craft new energy policies and develop new technologies to achieve carbon neutrality in the near future.
-The group's research currently focuses on policy proposal of grid management for new energy technology, reducing air pollution in China by utilizing renewable energy micro-grids and use of renewable energy micro-grids combined artificial neural networks at an Indian railway stations.
+The group's research currently focuses renewable wave energy/costal protection, solar power forecasting, and energy storage on the moon.

 Environmental Toxicology Group